 Do you worry about the future of your career?
 With new developments in automation and artificial intelligence, the workplace of tomorrow is changing rapidly.
-It’s not only systems and processes that are changing, it’s people too.
-Some jobs are becoming obsolete and others are being partially taken over by robots and technology.
+It’s not only systems and processes that are changing, but it’s also people too.
+Some jobs are becoming obsolete and others are being partially taken over by robots and technology so it’s more important now then ever to future-proof your career.

 As a leader, is it possible to future-proof your career?